-Anxiety, Guilt, Stigma: Mental Health in a COVID-19 Ward
+Anxiety, Loneliness, Stigma: The Mental Health Crisis Haunting COVID-19 Ward

 “There is a lot of trauma and anxiety experienced by patients,” say psychologists in COVID-19 wards.

 (3 - 9 October is Mental Health Awareness Week.
 FIT is republishing this article in light of it.)

 (Video Producer: Puneet Bhatia, Illustrations: Arnica Kala )

 (If you feel like you may have mental health issues or know someone in distress, please reach out to them with kindness and call these numbers of local emergency services, helplines, and mental health NGOs)